holokit/holokit-image-tracking-relocalization/README.md

 The package contains the "Dynamically Rendered Marker Relocalization" sample, a multiplayer AR project demo.
 For building your own multiplayer AR project, we suggest starting with this [multiplayer AR boilerplate](https://github.com/holoi/holokit-immersal-multiplayer-boilerplate).
 It leverages this package and can simplify your project development.

-The package includes a sample named "Dynimically Rendered Marker Relocalization", which serves as a multiplayer AR project demonstration.
-If you want to build your own multiplayer AR project using this package, we highly recommend you use this [multiplayer AR boilerplate](https://github.com/holoi/holokit-immersal-multiplayer-boilerplate) as the starting point, which utilizes this package and helps you build your project mush easier.

 <img width="380" alt="image" src="https://github.com/holoi/com.holoi.xr.image-tracking-relocalization/assets/44870300/96673df5-9d0e-427a-8ffd-e45598da7a45">

 The scene incorporates several network components.
 For those unfamiliar with Unity's Netcode for GameObjects and multiplayer programming, understanding the entire code base my be challenging.
 We recommend consulting the [Unity Netcode for GameObjects documentation](https://docs-multiplayer.unity3d.com/netcode/current/about/) for more information.